cambiotraining/bacterial-genomics/materials/12-tree_visualization.md

 ::: {.callout-tip}
 ## Learning Objectives

-- Visualize and annotate your tree with `Microreact`
+- Visualize and annotate your tree with `Microreact`.

 :::